-This is a historian agent that writes data to a SQLite, Mysql, Postgres, TimeScale, or Redshift database based on the connection parameters in the configuration.
-The sql historian has been programmed to allow for inconsistent network connectivity (automatic re-connection to tcp based databases).
-All additions to the historian are batched and wrapped within a transaction with commit and rollback functions properly implemented.
-This allows the maximum throughput of data with the most protection
+The SQL Historian has been programmed to handle for inconsistent network connectivity (automatic re-connection to tcp based databases).
+All additions to the historian are batched and wrapped within a transaction with commit and rollback functions.
+This allows the maximum throughput of data with the most protection.